jackocnr/intl-tel-input/README.md

 ## Public Methods
-In these examples, `iti` refers to the plugin instance which gets returned from when you initialise the plugin e.g. `var iti = intlTelInput(input)`
+In these examples, `iti` refers to the plugin instance which gets returned when you initialise the plugin e.g. `var iti = intlTelInput(input)`

 **destroy**
 Remove the plugin from the input, and unbind any event listeners.